docker/docs/engine/security/security.md

    is specifically engineered to behave like a router or firewall, of course).

-This means that in most cases, containers will not need "real" root privileges *at all*.
+This means that in most cases, containers do not need "real" root privileges *at all*.
 And therefore, containers can run with a reduced capability set; meaning that "root" within a container has much less privileges than the real "root".
 For instance, it is possible to: